 Northern Pulp mill withdraws court challenge against Nova Scotia: minister

-Nova Scotia's environment minister says Northern Pulp is withdrawing its request for a judicial review of a government decision that led to the mill's closure in December 2019.
+Northern Pulp is withdrawing its request for judicial review of a government decision that led to the mill's closure in December 2019, Nova Scotia's environment minister said Thursday.

 The company had asked the Nova Scotia Supreme Court in January 2020 to quash an order by former environment minister Gordon Wilson requiring Northern Pulp to file an environmental assessment for a proposed effluent facility.